-How do I become a resident of St Barts?
+- How do you become a resident of St Barts?

 Individuals who would like to stay longer in St Barts should apply for a long-stay visa at a French consulate in their country of residence.
 Applicants must be able to demonstrate that they have sufficient funds to support themselves during their stay in St Barts or, in the case of retirees and pensioners, provide proof of income from a pension or retirement plan.
 Applicants will be required to attend an interview in person and decisions are typically made within 30 days.